Dispendix/dx-idot-sila2-samples/csharp/README.md

 ## Purpose

-This is a simple C# console application for the I.DOT device to show how developers can connect to the I.DOT SiLA 2 service and call the API functionality remotely.
+This is a simple C# console application that implements the I.DOT SiLA 2 API.
+It can serve as a working example to better understand how the API can be communicated with, or as a starting point for a complete project.

 ## Getting started